In Stockholm, the capital of Sweden, there is a building called “Stockholm City Hall,” built-in 1923.

 This Stockholm City Hall is a famous landmark in Sweden and is used as the venue for the Nobel Prize ceremony, which is held every year on December 10.

-In this article, I would like to introduce Stockholm City Hall in Sweden in detail.
+This article will introduce Stockholm City Hall in Sweden in detail.

 Features of Stockholm City Hall